Auralcat/100-days-of-code/log.md

 **Today's Progress**: Made a few guessing games in Python and Ruby, got the idea to make a hangman game.
 Experimenting with data scraping now.
+  Added two Python scripts which get JSON files from APIs and display the data to the user.

 **Thoughts**: I guess I kinda did data scraping with the music files.
 The difference is that there were no sites accessed.
+  Scraping with JSON seems more straightforward than doing it with BeautifulSoup or Nokogiri.

 **Link to work**: [Python](https://github.com/Auralcat/100-days-of-code/blob/master/scripts/guessing_game.py)
                   [Ruby](https://github.com/Auralcat/100-days-of-code/blob/master/scripts/guessing_game.rb)